 How to Safely Eject External Drives in Ubuntu

-Safely ejecting external drives in Ubuntu prevents data corruption and loss.
+Safely ejecting external drives in Ubuntu prevents data corruption and keeps your files safe.

-You can easily perform safe ejects using either the file manager or the command line.
+You can safely remove your drives using either the file manager or the command line.

 Open the Files application, find your drive in the sidebar, and click the eject icon next to its name.
 If the drive is busy, close any open files on it first, then click eject.